-The most interesting plans are for NOAH City in Horizon Manila, a large-scale reclamation project designed to create a new city complete with casinos, office buildings, hotels, and shopping malls in Manila Bay.
-The NOAH Project has signed a contract to build the NOAH Resort and City as part of this project.
+The most interesting plans are for NOAH City in Horizon Manilla, a large-scale reclamation project designed to create a new city complete with casinos, office buildings, hotels, and shopping malls in Manilla Bay.
+The NOAH Project has signed a joint venture contract to build the NOAH Resort and City as part of this project.

-The NOAH Project will be operated by the nonprofit NOAH Foundation.
-The Foundation will develop infrastructure and work on solutions to a variety of social problems in the Philippines.
+The NOAH Project will work on solutions to a variety of social problems in the Philippines.

 NOAHCOIN (NOAH) is an ERC20 Protocol (Ethereum-based) cryptocurrency that is traded on public exchanges; including Changelly and HitBTC.
-The NOAHCOIN had a Coin Price of ¢9.7 and a Market Volume of $4.9 million on May 1, 2018, according to Coinmarketcap.
+The NOAHCOIN has a Coin Price of 9.7¢ and a Market Volume of $4.9 million on May 1, 2018, according to Coinmarketcap.